Is the government training ‘thousands more GPs’?

 Our verdict

 It’s unclear what this pledge actually means, and over what timescale it applies.
-In particular, we need to know whether the pledge was to train thousands more GPs than had already been planned.
+In particular, we need to know whether the pledge was to train thousands more GPs than had already been planned by the previous government.

 We could find no further reference to this pledge in the chancellor Rachel Reeves’s first Budget speech, or in the supporting document.
 The Department of Health and Social Care (DHSC) did not answer a series of specific questions about the pledge in November 2024, but told us that it will publish more details in due course.

-We also need to know what benchmark the pledge should be judged against: the number being trained when Labour took office, or the number who would have been trained otherwise.
-(We assume the government doesn’t simply mean it will continue the current GP training programme, which already accepts thousands of new applicants every year.)
+In particular, we need to know what benchmark the pledge should be judged against: the number being trained when Labour took office, or the number who would have been trained otherwise.

 It is likely that the pledge only refers to the NHS in England, since this is the part of the health service that the UK government directly controls, with the rest devolved to the governments of Wales, Scotland and Northern Ireland.